 A. Modenini/ESA presented the draft concept paper for having a project on the extension of Proximity-1 to S-Band and, possibly, K-Band.

 Some minor edits were included in the paper during the meeting.
-The paper will be presented the day after in the joint SLP/C&S/RFM meeting.
+The paper was presented the day after in the joint SLP/C&S/RFM meeting.

 C&S working group status